March 24, 2017

 5. Digital motivation

 Since most of us are digitally connected, it makes sense to look to our phones to help us improve and be inspired – which is where running apps come in.
 One app to keep an eye out for later this year is EverybodyRun by Ciele (the same brand that makes those nifty caps).
 It aims to connect runners with other runners, running services and run shops.
 Official launch is later in 2017.
-For more app ideas, check out running apps you should know.

 Here’s to a fantastic 2017 running season.
 Share your running pics with #goodtimesoutside to show us what new routes, races and run crews you’re into this year.